Automatic identification system: Satellite-based AIS (S-AIS)

 On 20 April 2011, Indian Space Research Organisation launched Resourcesat-2 containing a S-AIS payload for monitoring maritime traffic in the Indian Ocean Search & Rescue (SAR) zone.
 AIS data is processed at National Remote Sensing Centre and archived at Indian Space Science Data Centre.

 On February 25, 2013—after one year launch delay—Aalborg University launched AAUSAT3.
 It is a 1U cubesat, weights 800 grams, solely developed by students from the Department of Electronic Systems.
 It carries two AIS receivers—a traditional and a SDR-based receiver.
 The project was proposed and sponsored by the Danish Maritime Safety Administration.
 It has been a huge success and has in the first 100 days downloaded more than 800,000 AIS messages and several 1 MHz raw samples of radio signals.
 It receives both AIS channels simultaneously and has received class A as well as class B messages.
 Cost including launch was less than €200,000.

 Canadian-based exactEarth's AIS satellite network provides global coverage using 8 satellites.
 Between January 2017 and January 2019, this network was significantly expanded through a partnership with L3Harris Corporation with 58 hosted payloads on the Iridium NEXT constellation.
 Additionally exactEarth is involved in the development of ABSEA technology which will enable its network to reliably detect a high proportion of Class B type messages, as well as Class A.

 ORBCOMM operates a global satellite network that includes 18 AIS-enabled satellites.
 ORBCOMM's OG2 (ORBCOMM Generation 2) satellites are equipped with an Automatic Identification System (AIS) payload to receive and report transmissions from AIS-equipped vessels for ship tracking and other maritime navigational and safety efforts, and download at ORBCOMM's sixteen existing earth stations around the globe.

 In July 2014, ORBCOMM launched the first 6 OG2 satellites aboard a SpaceX Falcon 9 rocket from Cape Canaveral, Florida.
 Each OG2 satellite carries an AIS receiver payload.
 All 6 OG2 satellites were successfully deployed into orbit and started sending telemetry to ORBCOMM soon after launch.
 In December 2015, the company launched 11 additional AIS-enabled OG2 satellites aboard the SpaceX Falcon 9 rocket.
 This dedicated launch marked ORBCOMM's second and final OG2 mission to complete its next-generation satellite constellation.
 Compared to its current OG1 satellites, ORBCOMM's OG2 satellites are designed for faster message delivery, larger message sizes and better coverage at higher latitudes, while increasing network capacity.

 In August 2017, Spire Global Inc. released an API that delivers S-AIS data enhanced with machine learning (Vessels and Predict) backed by its 40+ constellation of nano-satellites.

+The HawkEye 360 constellation of satellites processes AIS as a part of their RF geospatial intelligence products.